mosait/Hackathon-Vector-Mai-2025/events/hackathon25/protocol.md

 ### rename/renamefollow

 The player can set his/her name for display during the visualization of the game.
-The name us up to 20 ASCII characters long and can be set via two different messages:
+The name us up to 20 ASCII characters long and can be set via two different messages: sucuk_mafia

 **Name:** rename
 **Sender:** Client